AbdassalamAhmad/aws-bootcamp-cruddur-2023/journal/week3.md

 ### DesktopNavigation.js
 - We'll rewrite `DesktopNavigation.js` so that it conditionally shows links in the left hand column on whether you are logged in or not.
-(Already Done for me)
+(Already Done)

 ### ProfileInfo.js
 - Removed old cookies method for Auth.